MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

   pull_request:
 ```

-### On push to main or Pull Request to main
+### On push to main or  aPull Request to main

 Runs on a PR again main but won't run on a PR between two branches that both aren't the _main_ branch.

+This is **probably** what you need for most use-cases and can copy as paste.

 ```yaml
 on:
   push:
     branches: main
   pull_request:
     branches: main
 ```

-Or, more verbose:
+Or, more verbose using an array:

 ```yaml
 on:
   push:
     branches: [ main ]
   pull_request:
     branches: [ main ]
 ```

-Or
+Or multi-line array:

 ```yaml
 on:
   push:
     branches:
       - main
   pull_request:
     branches:
       - main